opdavies/oliverdavies.uk/source/_pages/press.md

 ## Short Bio

-Oliver is a Software Developer and Drupal expert with {{ macros.yearsExperience }} years experience.
+Oliver is a Software Developer and Drupal expert with {{ get_years_of_experience() }} years experience.
 He specialises in code quality, automated testing and test-driven development.

 ## Sample Topics